Leona Dare: Later career and accident in Paris

-In 1888, Leona Dare teamed up with Swiss balloonist Eduard Spelterini.
+In 1888, an interview with Dare about her iron jaw career was published in The North-Eastern Daily Gazette.
+This is one of the few known interviews with Dare quoted, explaining balloon ascensions in detail: "A trapeze is attached to the bottom of the basket suspended dfrom the balloon, and to the cross-bar an iron hook is fixed, which has an indiarubber mouth piece at one end.
+'This,' Miss Dare proceeds, 'I take into my mouth; the balloon is started, and I ascend, hanging below it with my arms and legs, and in fact, my whole body perfectly free except that I hold the mouthpiece between by teeth.'"Dare teamed up with Swiss balloonist Eduard Spelterini.
 He would take her, suspended under the basket of his balloon, to great heights (some sources speak of 5,000 feet), while she performed her acrobatics.
 Their ascents in June and July 1888 at the Crystal Palace in London made them world-famous, and together they toured through Europe until Moscow.
 In October 1889, they were at Bucharest, apparently their last performance together.

 In 1890, Leona Dare was again in Paris.
 During another balloon show, she let go of the trapeze when the balloon drifted away, and broke her leg.
-Around 1894/95, she appears to have stopped performing altogether.
-After her retirement, she lived at Oakwood, Staten Island.
-She died at Spokane, Washington at the age of 67.